 Solution 1 – Clear cache and data from the app

-The first thing that you can go for is clearing cache and data from the Google Drive app.
-Due to crammed data, chances are the app is not functioning as intended.
+The first thing that you can go for is to clear cache and data from the Google Drive app.
+Due to cramped data, chances are the app is not functioning as intended.
 This is quite a common reason for a variety of errors on the Android platform.

 So, let’s clear the cache and data from Google Drive and move from there.
 Here’s how to do it on your handheld device: